 Frappuccino vs Frappe

-However, if you order a frappe from a coffee shop anywhere else in the world, you will get a cold blended beverage similar to the Starbucks Frappuccino.
+However, if you order a frappe from a coffee shop anywhere else, you will get a cold blended beverage similar to the Starbucks Frappuccino.
 Because the name Frappuccino is trademarked, it can only be used by Starbucks; other coffee houses have resorted to naming their take as the Frappe.
 So there really is no difference between a frappe and a Frappuccino.

 Frappuccino vs Latte

 A latte is a very different drink from a Frappuccino.
 The most obvious difference is that a latte is a hot drink.
 It is made with an espresso base (rather than instant) and steamed milk, usually in a ratio of 1:2 espresso to milk.
 Like the Frappuccino, a latte can be customized, adding syrups or substituting the espresso for a tea, like matcha or chai.